 2.0 PROGRAM PHILOSOPY AND GOALS

 Waubonsee Community College believes that Emergency Medical Technicians (EMTs) serve an important function in the health care setting.
 The EMT-Basic Certificate provides the didactic and clinical experience needed to produce competent, entry-level EMT Basics to serve in volunteer and/or professional career positions.
-Students who successful complete coursework will be eligible to obtain certification through the National Registry of Emergency Medical Technicians (NREMT) Examination and apply for licensure as an EMT Basic in the United States.
+Students who successful complete coursework will be eligible to obtain certification through the National Registry of Emergency Medical Technicians (NREMT) Examination and apply for licensure as an EMT Basic in State of Illinois.

 Program curriculum fulfills requirements set by the Illinois Department of Public Health (IDPH) and the United States Department of Transportation to practice the art and science of pre-hospital medicine in conjunction with medical direction.
 The EMT Basic’s primary role is to provide care to emergency patients in the pre-hospital setting and serve as vital members of the healthcare team with the goal to prevent and reduce mortality and morbidity due to illness and injury.